IAteMinecraft/CC-Audio/README.md

 > wget run https://github.com/IAteMinecraft/CC-Audio/raw/refs/heads/main/programs/installer <main|client>

 where <main|client> represents which version you want to install, if no argument is provided, it defaults to main.

+---

+TODO:
+- Allow using local files
+- Allow using Youtube links
+    - Add storing of added links